wlsvy/TIL/Document/Git/gitCommands.md

 ### List All Branches, Delete Branch

-To see local branches, run this command:
+- To see local branches, run this command: 'git branch'

-- git branch

-To see remote branches, run this command:
+- To see remote branches, run this command: 'git branch -r'

-- git branch -r

-To see all local and remote branches, run this command:
+- To see all local and remote branches, run this command: 'git branch -a'

-- git branch -a

-Delete Branch

-- git branch -d <branch-name>
+- Delete Branch: 'git branch -d <branch-name>'

 출처 : [Git Branches: List, Create, Switch to, Merge, Push, & Delete](https://www.nobledesktop.com/learn/git/git-branches)